How to use Adobe firefly

 Sign Up for a Free Adobe Account

-2Click “Sign in” or “Get started free” in the top right corner
+2Click “Sign in” or “Get started free” in the top right

 Step 2 — Navigate the Adobe Firefly Dashboard